rust-lang/rust/src/doc/rustc-dev-guide/src/backend/monomorph.md

 of collected items - thereby reducing the copies from two (`[u16, u32]` and `[u64, u32]`) to one (`[A, u32]`).

-`unused_generic_params` will also invoked during code generation when the symbol name for `foo` is being computed for use in the callsites of `foo` (which have the regular substitutions present, otherwise there would be a symbol mismatch between the caller and the function).
+`unused_generic_params` will also be invoked during code generation when the symbol name for `foo` is being computed for use in the callsites of `foo` (which have the regular substitutions present, otherwise there would be a symbol mismatch between the caller and the function).